-The idea and methology behind METAS was born in the mid 1990s at the Institute of Marine Research and has since evolved from studying of fish and its behaviour to detection of oil and gas leakage as well as stationary real time environmental monitoring.
-From years of acoustic surveying with vessel acoustics we discovered that the collection of data along transects created two types of uncertainties: Fish were disturbed by the survey vessel and stock estimates affected accordingly.
+The idea and methology behind METAS was born in the mid 1990s at the Institute of Marine Research.
+It has since evolved from studying of fish and its behaviour to detection of oil and gas leakage as well as stationary real time environmental monitoring.
+From years of acoustic surveying with vessel acoustics, we discovered that the collection of data along transects created two types of uncertainties: Fish were disturbed by the survey vessel and stock estimates affected accordingly.
 Mixing of spatial and temporal variability hid properties of ecosystem dynamics that were essential to understanding marine ecosystems.

 In order to study the fish and avoid vessel and trawl disturbance we designed a floating acoustic system that was widely used over the years (Godø and Totland, 1996; Handegard N.O, 2003).
 The experience gained, followed by further development of the system, motivated a project to implement a cabled acoustic observatory in the Ofoten Fjord to study migration, abundance and behaviour of Norwegian Spring spawning herring (Godø et al., 2005).
 The result of this project was to illuminate the potential of new information which could be gained from stationary acoustics.